|Green Ischia (Verte) Fig|

 Never having figs before, we're jumping right in based on some recommendations and reviews received for the best tasting figs. We picked three types of fig trees for the bonsai collection and hopefully these will be excellent producers in bonsai form.

-The perfect pH for growing fig trees is a soil pH of 6.0 to 6.5.
+The perfect pH for growing fig trees is a soil pH of 6.0 to 6.5, but we haven't amended our alkaline soil much and they are doing really well.
 When thinking about how to grow figs, you should know that they should be protected from cold winter winds and direct winter sunlight.

 Lets Get Growin